-- 1. Park your vehicle in a well-lit and populated area. - 2.
-Have your car keys in your hand when approaching your vehicle so you can enter quickly. - 3.
-Scan the area before getting into your vehicle.
-Upon approach, always check underneath your car and in the rear seat for intruders before entering the vehicle. - 4.
-Lock your doors and keep windows rolled up whenever possible. - 5.
-Drive on well-traveled and well-lit streets. - 6.
-Never hitchhike, and never pick up hitchhikers. - 7.
-If someone tries to enter your stopped vehicle, sound the horn and drive to a safe area such as a convenience store. - 8.
-If your vehicle breaks down, ask any person who stops to help to call the police.
-Do not allow any person access to you or inside your car.
-Roll down your window no more than an inch.
-Be aware that an accident may be staged to provide the other driver an opportunity to commit a criminal act. - 9.
-Leave enough room between your car and the one ahead so you can drive around it if necessary. - 10.
-Call ahead when driving to your home or apartment late at night and have someone watch you walk from your car to the residence. - 11.
-Limit distractions such as cellphones while walking or driving.
+- Park your vehicle in a well-lit and populated area. - Have your car keys in your hand when approaching your vehicle so you can enter quickly. - Scan the area before getting into your vehicle.
+Upon approach, maybe check underneath your car and in the rear seat for intruders before entering the vehicle. - Lock your doors and keep windows rolled up whenever possible. - Drive on well-traveled and well-lit streets whenever possible. - Never hitchhike, and never pick-up hitchhikers. - If someone tries to enter your stopped vehicle, sound the horn and drive to a safe area and then call the proper authorities. - If your vehicle breaks down and you are without a way to call for help, do not allow any person access to you or inside your car.
+If someone stops to help, roll down your window no more than an inch and ask the person to call someone you know who can provide aid. - Be aware that an accident may be staged to provide the other driver an opportunity to commit a criminal act. - Call ahead when driving to your home or apartment late at night and have someone watch you walk from your car to the residence. - Travel on well-known routes and avoid unknown and unfamiliar areas when you are traveling alone.